kevin2-cyber/Gradison/README.md

 # Gradison-Food
-A Food app UI made with android and java
+A Food app UI made with native android.